swig/swig/Doc/Manual/src/Fortran.md

 "parameters" (compile-time values), as externally bound constants, or as wrapper functions that return the value.

-The default behavior is as follows:
-- `%constant` and macro values are wrapped as externally bound values.
-- Global constants are wrapped with getter functions.
-- A constant can be forced to be a Fortran compile-time constant `parameter` using the `%fortranconst` directive.
+The default behavior is for global `const` variables, *or* `%constant`s whose data types cannot be [directly represented](#direct-c-binding), to be wrapped with getter functions.
+Variables marked with the `%fortranconst` directive are wrapped as Fortran `parameter` module values.
+If declaring a C-linkage `%constant`, it is directly exposed to Fortran using `bind(C)`.
+Otherwise, a const global wrapper variable will be created in the C wrapper code and `bound` in the Fortran module.

-- A macro whose definition cannot be parsed by Fortran can have its value *replaced* with a simpler expression using the `%fortranconstvalue` directive.
+Some compile-time constants can have definitions that are valid C but invalid Fortran.
+A macro whose definition cannot be parsed by Fortran can have its value *replaced* with a simpler expression using the `%fortranconstvalue` directive.

 The following example shows the behavior of the various rules above:
 ```swig